martonp/politeia/politeiawww/api/www/v1/api.md

 ### `Proposal Timeline`

-Retreive a timeline of events in the lifecycle of a proposal.
+Retreive a timeline of events in the history of a proposal.

 **Routes:** `GET /v1/proposals/{token}/timelin`